A11yScan/A11yScan/README.md

 # A11yScan-mobile
 ## A11yScan: Scenario-Driven and Context-Aware Automated Accessibility Testing for Android Apps
 The goal of A11yScan is to automatically explore and detect accessibility issues in Android apps.
-Compared with the existing tools, A11yScan uses a scenario-driven exploration method for improving the coverage of UI scenarios, thereby detecting accessibility issues within the app, which reduces the hidden danger of false negatives.
+Compared with the existing tools, A11yScan uses a scenario-driven UI exploration method for improving the coverage of UI scenarios, thereby detecting accessibility issues within the app, which reduces the hidden danger of false negatives.
 Additionally, A11yScan introduces a context-aware detection method that provides a more fine-grained detection capability, which effectively reduces false positives.
 We have made the source code of A11yScan and the corresponding dataset publicly available.
 We hope this project can help more developers comprehensively and accurately detect accessibility issues.
 Please feel free to contact us if you have any questions and issues.
 We will continue to maintain this project.
 Thanks for your feedback.

 ## Environment Configuration
 * Ubuntu/Macbook